Caregiver Wants Help

-If a caregiver wants help.
-And could talk to her/his friends who want to help, here are seven things that a caregiver might say:
+If a caregiver wants help, she might talk to friends who want to help.
+So here are seven things that a caregiver might say:

 1. Don’t avoid me.
 Be the friend you have always been.
 Come on over, but call before you come because sometimes we’re out for appointments, or we’re busy around here.
 It can get lonely here with just us.
 And sometimes it gets boring.

 2. When you visit me at home, don’t judge me or pity me.
 I am doing the best I can at this work.
 You don’t have to feel sorry for me.
 I am here doing this work because I am doing it for one I love.
 You don’t have to fix or improve the situation.
 Just be a companion.
 The time I spend as a caregiver may be long or it may be brief, but it will pass.
 Talk, laugh, share, and listen.
 That’s all.